What is Paraquat or Paraquat Dichloride?

 New training is being developed to address:

-The Closed-system Requirement – As of December 31st of this year, paraquat registrants will no longer be able to distribute or sell paraquat products in container less than 120 gallons without closed systems for removing product from the original container, any subsequent transfer of the product, and complete removal and rinsing of the product container.
+The Closed-system Requirement – As of December 31st of 2020, paraquat registrants will no longer be able to distribute or sell paraquat products in container less than 120 gallons without closed systems for removing product from the original container, any subsequent transfer of the product, and complete removal and rinsing of the product container.
 However, dealers and distributors will be permitted to continue to sell paraquat products that do not meet the closed-system requirement until their stocks run out.

 Jar Testing – Tank-mix compatibility testing, aka jar testing, is prohibited.
 Users are advised to check the product’s website for a list of products that have been evaluated for compatibility.